RyanEubank/DatabaseProject/README.md

 pause
 ```

-The script launch.bat, found in the /script folder will automatically run the commands above to compile and launch the application.
 Clean.bat will remove all .class files recursively if a clean install is required.
 Lastly, if attempting to connect to a database on a different machine over a network, this can be specified in the file "config.ini" in the root directory.
 The host name (IP address) and port number can be configured, by default these are set to localhost and the default MySQL port 3306.

 ## Developer Requirements
 #### Install Eclipse: